amlan-banaji/amlan-banaji.github.io/_pages/teaching.md

 {% include base_path %}

-From March to May 2024 I will lecture half of the Elements of Topology undergraduate mathematics course at Loughborough University.
+From March to May 2024 I am lecturing the Elements of Topology undergraduate mathematics course at Loughborough University.

 In addition, I have been a tutor for the following undergraduate tutorials at the University of St Andrews: